-An old thermostat is prone to sticking, and if it sticks shut, you'll of course overheat at all conditions.
+An old thermostat is prone to sticking, and if it sticks shut, you'll of course overheat under all conditions.
 Having your thermostat stick open can also cause cooling issues in your Fox Body Mustang.
-If it stays open, this will allow the coolant to pass through the radiator too quickly and not dissipate enough heat, thereby causing an overheating condition.Check out our complete line of thermostats and housings here: Fox Body Thermostats & Thermostat Housings.
+If it stays open, this will allow the coolant to pass through the radiator too quickly and not dissipate enough heat, thereby causing an overheating condition.

 Having a low coolant level of course means a diminished cooling capacity due to a lack of volume as well as a lack of flow.
 If your coolant is low, you obviously have a leak.
 Fix the leak and refill the coolant.
 Check after a few drive cycles and top off again as needed.

 Old, nasty, brown coolant cannot transfer heat well and therefore does not allow proper engine cooling.
 This also means the engine block and radiator are coated in the nice slime of decomposing ethylene-glycol.
-A full flush with fresh water is needed before replacing the coolant.
+A full flush is needed before replacing the coolant.
 Another issue with old coolant is that it develops an electrical charge over time.
 This charge causes electrolysis which is the #1 cause of cooling system corrosion and heater core failure.

 If your coolant matches the description above, it is possible that the impeller on your water pump has corroded away and is no longer properly moving coolant through the system.
 This is not a very common failure and the pump tends to develop a leak before this takes place.
 If you have replaced and checked everything above, this should be the next step in your overheating evaluation.

 Installing the wrong water pump is another major cause of overheating in Fox Body Mustangs.
-5.0 Mustangs using a serpentine drive belt need a "reverse" rotation water pump.
+5.0L Mustangs using a serpentine drive belt need a "reverse" rotation water pump.
 This is because the back (slick, non-ribbed) side of the belt is what makes contact with the pulley spinning the pump in the opposite direction as the rest of the pulleys.
 If a standard rotation pump is installed in a serpentine application, coolant will be flowing backward through the system and proper cooling cannot be achieved.